tinymce/tinymce/readme.md

 # Usage
 `DomUniverse`: Provides utility functions for dealing with the DOM.
+`TestUniverse`: Provides utility functions for dealing with atomic tests.
 # Tests
 `boss` uses `bolt` to run atomic tests.
 ## Running Tests